The Kirna: Kirnie Law reservoir

 The Kirna is due south of Kirnie Law Reservoir which was built to provide hydro-electric power for Tweedvale Mill and Tweedholm Mill in Walkerburn, owned by Henry Ballantyne & Sons, Ltd. The project was conceived of and designed by Boving & Co.
 Ltd. (hydraulic engineers) and became operational in 1922.
-This was the first working hydro-electric power scheme in the country.
+This was the first working pumped-storage hydro-electric power scheme in the country.
 It was reported that the scheme cost approximately £100,000 to build with projected savings in coal, oil, and labour of £10,000 per year.
 The reservoir continued in use until around 1950.

 The ferro-concrete reservoir is still substantially intact.
 Its interior measures 58.5 metres squared by 4.7 metres deep and the walls are 20 centimetres at the top tapering to 35 centimetres at the base.
 The tank was capable of holding 13.2 million litres of water.
 There is a surge tank (pumping station) downhill that controlled the water flow to the turbines in the valley.